 I have to admit that I rarely buy my kids toys and I would prefer to make DIY Halloween costumes.
 I know, I’m a horrible mom that I don’t spoil my kids with commercialized stuff ;).
 But I’ve learned that the things they appreciate the most are the things that I make for them.
 Plus, it gives me an excuse to get my craft on.

-Recently I made some wooden swords and shields for my kids, so when Halloween rolled around this year, my oldest son wanted to be Captain America and asked me to make him a Captain America shield.
+Recently I made some wooden swords and shields for my kids, so when Halloween rolled around, my oldest son wanted to be Captain America and asked me to make him a Captain America shield.
 Well, of course I can, sweetheart!

-The funny thing is that my procrastinating self waiting until THE morning of the Halloween party to do it, so I rushed through it.
+The funny thing is that my procrastinating until the morning of the Halloween party to do it, so I rushed through it.
 But you know I had the camera filming and snapping away so you can make something equally awesome for the kids/grandkids/nieces/nephews in your life, too 🙂

-What’s funny is that when my 8-year old saw the shield, he told me, “Mommy, when you said you wanted to make this, I thought it was going to look messy or something.
+What’s funny is that when my son saw the shield, he told me, “Mommy, when you said you wanted to make this, I thought it was going to look messy or something.
 But it turned out really good.”
 HA!
-Well….uh….thanks, Kwabena for the vote of confidence!
-I mean, I did have to free-hand just about all of it, and it’s not perfect, but it’s definitely not messy!
-LOL
+Well….uh….thanks, baby, for the vote of confidence!

-- Black metal door handle – just under $4.00 from HD
+- Black metal door handle – just under $4.00 from hardware stores